D-Bits/Docker-Configs/README.md

 This repo consists (or will consist) of configurations for the follow types of development environments:

 * LAMP
-* ASP.NET Core and SQL Sever for Linux
+* ASP.NET Core and PostgreSQL for Linux
 * Django and PostgreSQL
 * MySQL and PostgreSQL standalone instances